IKEA Opens in Alabama: How Much Revenue Is at Risk for Birmingham Furniture Retailers?

 Luxury / designer Very low Entirely different price-and-taste positioning

-Rather than publish a single static estimate, I built the model into an interactive Streamlit dashboard so that retailers and consultants can adjust the key assumptions—market pull strength, reach radius, consumer confidence, housing activity—and see the revenue-at-risk calculation update in real time.
+Rather than publish a single static estimate, I built the model into an interactive tool so that retailers and consultants can adjust the key assumptions: market pull strength, reach radius, consumer confidence, and housing activity.
+The revenue-at-risk calculation updates in real time as assumptions change.

 Market Impact Dashboard

-The model points toward a few concrete strategic levers for Birmingham retailers:
+The point is to support a decision, not admire a forecast.
+The model points toward a few concrete strategic levers:

 1. Double down on the segments IKEA doesn’t serve.
 Custom upholstery, commercial accounts, and designer-tier goods are the moat.
 Retailers that have been treating custom work as a secondary offering should consider making it a front-door pitch.